Aronnax9000/MamaSaidStringBand/lyrics/parody/FarInRove.md

 This batch came from Germany

 Cause Far in Rove's the only place
-we could get that shit for miles
+we'c'n get fresh fish for miles

-And Far in Rove's my ex's house
+And Far in Rove's my ex's house and
 the memory don't make me smile